 Scholar Application Process: Scholar candidates should complete the application process outlined below and will be selected based on their perceived potential for commitment to a successful career in academic anesthesiology.
 Offer letters will be distributed in December or January of the CA-2 year.

-- Learn more about BH Robbins Program Application.
+- Learn more about BH Robbins Program Application for those applying at the time of the residency match

-- Click here for important information on how to receive up to $35,000 annually from the National Institutes of Health toward outstanding student loans.
-Note: Please see NIH website for annual submission deadline.
+- Click here for important information on how to receive up to $50,000 annually from the National Institutes of Health toward outstanding student loans.
+Note: Please see NIH website for annual submission deadline

-For more information regarding the BH Robbins Scholars program, please contact co-directors Frederic T. Billings IV, MD, MSCI firstname.lastname@example.org and Jerod Denton, PhD, at email@example.com
+For more information regarding the BH Robbins Scholars program, please contact director Frederic T. Billings IV, MD, MSCI firstname.lastname@example.org.